-Results: API 9.8L, three-cylinder OP Heavy-duty Engine
+Results: API 9.8L, Three-Cylinder Two-Stroke OP Heavy-Duty Engine

-As discussed in the previous section, the OP specific multi-dimensional models provided an excellent correlation to measured data.
-These models have been used for designing several engine components pertaining to air system and combustion system and have resulted in accurate predictions [15].
-In this section we present predictions from these models for OP 9.8L heavy-duty engine.
-The predictions were made by extending the combustion CFD model used for 4.9L research engine correlation, as discussed in the previous sub-section.
-Due to larger mesh size requirement because of larger bore diameter, the computational time was higher since the mesh resolution was kept in the range of 2-3 mm of range during combustion event.
+As discussed in the previous section, the two-stroke OP Engine specific multi-dimensional models give excellent correlation to measured data.
+These models have been used for designing engine components pertaining to air system and combustion system and have resulted in accurate predictions [15].
+In this section, predictions are presented from these models for a two-stroke OP 9.8L heavy-duty

-OP heavy-duty engine development includes developing operating conditions, designing ports that satisfy both pumping targets as well as the trapped charge motion requirements, and developing piston bowl shape and injectors to provide maximum ITE.
-The design process of 9.8L three-cylinder heavy-duty engine also followed the process illustrated in Figure 2.
-In the next sub-sections, details of scavenging optimization, port heights investigation, operating conditions for heavy-duty engine and combustion system optimization will be discussed.
+OP heavy-duty engine development includes developing operating conditions, designing ports that satisfy both pumping targets as well as the trapped charge motion requirements, developing piston bowl shape, and injectors to provide maximum ITE.
+The design process of 9.8L three-cylinder heavy-duty engine followed the process illustrated in Figure 2.
+In the next sub-sections, details of scavenging optimization, port heights investigation, operating conditions for the heavy-duty engine, and combustion system optimization will be discussed.
 The engine details are shown in Table 4.
-Unlike a conventional four-stroke engine, the OP Engine does not need to be down-sped to deliver higher efficiency.
-As a result, there is not a need for a very high torque at lower RPMs, which results in simplification and cost saving for transmission and axle.
+Unlike a conventional four-stroke engine, the two-stroke OP Engine does not require to be down-sped to deliver higher efficiency.
+As a result, there is no necessity for very high torque at lower RPM speed resulting in simplification and cost saving for transmission and axle.

 Displacement 9.8 L

 Arrangement, number of cylinders.
 Inline 3

 Bore 120 mm

 Total Stroke 288 mm

 Stroke-to-Bore Ratio 2.2

 Optimized Compression Ratio 21:1

 Rated Power (kW @ rpm) 340 kW @ 1800

 Max.
 Torque (Nm @ rpm) 2100 Nm @ 1200-1400

+Total Stroke Stroke-to-Bore Ratio Optimized Compression Ratio Rated Power (kW @ rpm) Max.
+Torque (Nm @ rpm) 288 mm 2.2 21:1 340 kW @ 1800 2100 Nm @ 1200-1400

-Table 4: Multi-cylinder Achates Power OP heavy-duty engine specification
+Table 4.
+Multi-cylinder two-stroke OP heavy-duty engine specification

 The air system layout is shown in Figure 15.
 It is very similar to the A48-3 research engine with the addition of a low pressure EGR loop.
-For lower loads (50% or less), the low pressure EGR loop helps in maintaining the desired EGR rate while improving the overall turbocharger efficiency, thus lowering the pumping losses
+For lower loads (50% or less), the low pressure EGR loop helps in maintaining the desired EGR rate while improving the overall turbocharger efficiency, thus lowering the pumping losses.

-Figure 15: Air system layout for 9.8L heavy-duty OP Engine
+Figure 15.
+Air system layout for 9.8L heavy-duty two-stroke OP Engine

-Typically the most weighted point for a heavy-duty engine is around an engine speed of 1200 RPM and between 50-60% load.
-As a result, a 1200 rpm and 50% load point was chosen for the combustion system optimization and scavenging simulations to predict flow field; and, a 1-D simulation to predict the thermo-dynamic trapped conditions.
-DoE study to optimize combustion system was also performed at this load-speed point; details of which will be discussed in next sub-section.
-Further on, rated conditions were also investigated in order to ensure that the heavy-duty OP 9.8 L optimized engine also delivers 335 kW at these conditions with PCP limit of 235 bar.
+Typically, the most weighted point for a heavy-duty engine is around part-load conditions with engine speed of 1200 RPM at 50% load representing a break-power in the range of 120-130 kW.
+This are the conditions where the long-haul truck spends significant portion of time.
+As a result, part-load point of 1200 rpm and 50% load point was chosen for combustion system optimization, scavenging simulations, prediction of flow field, and 1-D predictions thermodynamic trapped conditions.
+A DOE study to optimize the combustion system was also performed at this load-speed point; details of which will be discussed in next sub-section.
+Furthermore, rated-power and peak-torque conditions were also investigated to ensure that the heavy-duty two-stroke OP 9.8L optimized engine delivers 342kW and 255 kW, respectively at these conditions with PCP limit of 235 bar.
+Table 5 shows various engine speed-load conditions investigated for 9.8L engine performance